-How to Recover Quickly from Having Your Wisdom Teeth Taken Out
+How to Recover Quickly After Having Your Wisdom Teeth Taken Out

 Having Your Wisdom Teeth Taken Out

-I have just had the wisdom teeth from lower jaw removed (I have none in the top jaw) so it seemed particularly pertinent to look into how best to recover from this small operation.
+I have just had the wisdom teeth from my lower jaw removed (I have none in the top jaw), so it seemed particularly pertinent to look into how best to recover from this small operation.

 In the UK, you are very likely to have your wisdom teeth taken out in the hospital by a dental surgeon rather than by your local dentist.
 This is because the location of the wisdom teeth makes them more difficult to extract, and the lower wisdom teeth often have a more complicated root system than your other teeth.
 This also makes extraction harder.
 The advantage of having them pulled out in the hospital is that this is free at the point of service.
 However, you will have to wait.
 I waited four months between my initial dental appointment and the wisdom tooth removal date.

 In most cases, removal of wisdom teeth takes place under local anaesthetic.
 You can opt for a general anaesthetic, but there are slightly greater risks if you do so, and recovery from a general anaesthetic takes longer than recovery from a local anaesthetic.